DASDAE/dascore/docs/markdown/installation.md

 # Installation

-dascore can be installed with pip:
+DASCore can be installed with pip:

 <!--pytest-codeblocks:skip-->
 ```bash